Piers Morgan Family History

 Jeremy did it in a structured way.
 He joined the army and rose over his time to be a lieutenant colonel.

-After his sacking in 2004, he found in TV broadcasting a better outlet for his presentational skills and for putting out his own opinions and views.
+Piers in TV.
+After his sacking in 2004, Piers found in TV broadcasting a better outlet for his presentational skills and for putting out his own opinions and views.

 In Britain he was a judge on Britain’s Got Talent from 2007 to 2010; hosted the talk show Life Stories from 2009 to 2021; and co-presented ITV’s Good Morning Britain from 2015 to 2021.